openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 Most other languages support a different form of overloading that specifies a separate body for each overloaded header.

-While both approaches have their advantages and disadvantages, |LANG|'s experimental approach allows for improved performance as a specific body is executed at runtime.
+Both approaches have their advantages and disadvantages.
+The |LANG|
+experimental approach allows for improved performance as a specific body is executed at runtime.